MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

           Enable in JavaScript
 	```

-	Next it will ask whether or not to send crash reports automatically.
+	Finally it will ask whether or not to send crash reports automatically.
 [Learn more about processing on crash reports in JS](~/sdk/crashes/react-native.md).

 	```
-	For the Android app, should crashes be sent automatically or processed in javascript before being sent?
+	For the Android app, should crashes be sent automatically or processed in JavaScript before being sent?
 (Use arrow keys) ❯ Automatically
           Processed in JavaScript by user

-	For the iOS app, should crashes be sent automatically or processed in javascript before being sent?
+	For the iOS app, should crashes be sent automatically or processed in JavaScript before being sent?
 (Use arrow keys) ❯ Automatically
           Processed in JavaScript by user
 	```